 Picture this: You're a production manager staring at another shipment delay notification while your phone buzzes with frustrated customer calls.
 Your team is working harder than ever, but somehow you're still missing deadlines and burning through your budget with overtime costs.
 Sound familiar?

 The good news is that focusing on three simple metrics can transform this chaos into smooth, predictable operations that delight your customers and boost your profitability.
-These three metrics are Takt time, cycle time and lead time.
+These three metrics are takt time, cycle time, and lead time.

 Understanding these powerful metrics will unlock your ability to identify bottlenecks, eliminate waste, and create a production flow that perfectly matches customer demand.
 Whether you're implementing lean manufacturing principles or optimizing your kanban system, mastering these concepts is your gateway to building a more efficient, profitable operation.